adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 * iTerm2 on MacOS, using `tmux` as a window/panel manager.
 * `neovim` as my version of `vim` for writing code.
 * `hasktags` to "jump to definition" with `vim` shortcuts.
-Not perfect with `OverladedLabels` and a large code base, but good enough!
+Not perfect with `OverladedLabels` within a large code base, but good enough!
-* `hoogle` command line utility to search for function types or package sources.
+* `hoogle` command line utility to search for polymorphic function types or package sources.
 * [Hackage](https://hackage.haskell.org/) online to browse docs. (press 's' on a package page to open a search prompt).
 * A variety of tools using `fzf` for searching within and for files, and browsing git diffs and commits.
 * [Serokell's Regex Hackage Search](https://hackage-search.serokell.io/) which just came out, but something I think could be very useful for arbitrary searches over Hackage!